Permafrost/Tundra/README.md

 ### tundra.pipeline:copy

 Copies the value associated with the source key to the target key in the pipeline.

 #### Inputs:

 * `$key.source` identifies the value to be copied, and can be simple or fully qualified, such as `a/b/c[0]/d`.
 * `$key.target` is the key to copy the source value to, and can be simple or fully qualified, such as `a/b/c[0]/d`.
+* `$key.literal?` is an optional boolean flag which if true will treat the given keys literally rather than as potentially fully-qualified keys.
+  Defaults to false if not specified.

 ---

 ### tundra.pipeline:drop

 Drops the key value pair associated with the given key from the pipeline.

 #### Inputs:

 * `$key` identifies the key value pair to be dropped, and can be simple or fully qualified, such as `a/b/c[0]/d`.
+* `$key.literal?` is an optional boolean flag which if true will treat the given keys literally rather than as potentially fully-qualified keys.
+  Defaults to false if not specified.

 ---